grantlucas/sh-prowl/README.md

 ## Example Input

     ./prowl.sh -s Subject -a Application The rest of the string is the main message

+    ./prowl.sh -s Subject -a Application -p 2 "This is a very high priority message"

     ./prowl.sh -s "Sample Subject" -a "Sample Application" "This example uses quotes to better segment off which strings belong to which section"